Omnichannel: what is it, and why is it an opportunity for companies

 The spreading of touchpoints is therefore at the core of Multichannel: promoting, distributing and selling the brand through all available channels (Shop, eCommerce, Social Media, Mass Media, Email, Apps, etc. ..).
 In this approach, each channel is managed independently, with its own set of specific KPIs: revenue for a physical store, or conversions for an eCommerce site.

 Creating synergy between channels is fundamental, but this approach is not yet as widespread among companies: Our research “Everywhere Commerce and Store Digitalization”, conducted in collaboration with Popai, showed that only 10% of companies combine promotional or informative SMS messages with emails.

 Company and Customer: a new relationship

 The new company customer-approach, originates first of all from a totally different view of the customer.
 By placing the customer at the center of the corporate strategy, and trying to give them increasing value over time, we can identify the most appropriate channels for acquiring and retaining the best customers, by working on the customer experience.

-This customer-centric approach requires integration (or at least a sustainable integration project) of the touchpoints most important for customer contact, as well as an evolution of the multichannel marketing (article is in Italian) strategy; in a nutshell, control of the multichannel experience ensuring that the decision-making journey – from researching information to purchase and post-purchase – is as streamlined as possible.
+This customer-centric approach requires integration (or at least a sustainable integration project) of the touchpoints most important for customer contact, as well as an evolution of the multichannel marketing strategy; in a nutshell, control of the multichannel experience ensuring that the decision-making journey – from researching information to purchase and post-purchase – is as streamlined as possible.
 This gains even more value if each unique interaction is customized based on the data we obtain on each of our channels.
-In this way we can provide a unique experience to each individual user, optimizing the value offered as well as the image of our company.
+In this way we can provide a unique experience to each individual user, optimizing the value offered as well as the image of our company

 What are the advantages?